Stubičke Toplice: 13th to 18th century

 The first written trace of the place was found in 1209, in the charter of Hungarian-Croatian King Andrew II, where the toponyms "Toplice" and "Stubica" are mentioned.

 In the Middle Ages, Stubičke Toplice was mentioned in 1567, in the investigation against Franjo Tahy, when this area belonged to the Susedgrad-Stubica seigniory.
 The final battle of the great peasant fight in 1573 took place on the hill Kapelšćak.
 At the top of the hill, there was a small chapel of St. Catherine at the time, for which the visitation from 1622 suggests was once a parish church.

 The sources of thermal water hot springs in Stubičke Toplice were first described by Hungarian historian Nikola Isthvánffy in the 17th century.
 In the 18th century Stubičke Toplice was owned by counts Vojkffy - Vojković from Donje Oroslavje.
-In 1776 count K. Vojkffy built, besides the springs itself, the first swimming pool, which represents the beginning of a future spa and balneology tradition.
+In 1776, count K. Vojkffy built, besides the springs itself, the first swimming pool, which represents the beginning of a future spa and balneology tradition.

 Maksimilijan Vrhovac period and sudden development of the resort (18th and 19th century)

 A significant period in development of Stubičke Toplice began in 1806, when the Zagreb bishop Maksimilijan Vrhovac (Karlovac, 23.
 11. 1752. - Zagreb, 16.
 12. 1827) bought nearby Golubovec castle from the Domjanić family and then thermal springs in Stubičke Toplice from counts Vojkffy – Vojković.
 Until 1811, Vrhovac systematically bought the surrounding land, increased the possession of the place and turned it into a large complex where a modern thermal spa would be built.

 In 1811, the construction of the main building – Maksimilijan's bath – began.
 The draft was made by the official builder of Bishop Vrhovac – Heinrich Vesteburg.
 The great building of the Maksimilijan bath, well-composed and functionally solved, made in baroque style, was a very large investment for its time.
 It was also the first regulated thermal spa in Croatia, which, in some of the later modifications, still works today.
 In the park, behind the Maksimilijan bath, a neo gothic-stylized octagonal pavilion was built, named the Steam bath of Dijana, presenting one of the first applications of the neogothicism at this area.

 The third building of the whole resort complex, the classicist chapel of St. Catherine, was built by the same person.
 It was built and dedicated in 1814.
-It is important to emphasize that on the complex of Stubičke Toplice, the same person, at the same time, built the three objects and applied different styles (baroque tradition, neo-gothic, classicism).
+On the complex of Stubičke Toplice, the same person, at the same time, built the three objects and applied different styles (baroque tradition, neo-gothic, classicism).
 At the invitation of the bishop of Maksimilijan Vrhovac in Stubičke Toplice, the most famous doctors and surgeons come to investigate and confirm the healing and possible health care enabled by using thermal springs.

 During the 19th century, the owners of the spa were heirs of Vrhovac in Stubički Golubovec - Novosel nobles, counts Sermage, barunes Rauch and Barunes Steeb as the last owners.
 By 1918, the bath did not change its mode of operation.